Carlosokumu/TradeShare/README.md

 ## Background
-The idea behind Smarttrader is to provide trading services to people interested in forex.People who are willing to take the risk and with adequate knowledge of what risk taking entails.The app monitors the trader's account activities in real time.It provides data on the account risk taken per trade,the currently running positions and much more.The app allows the trader to  equally update each clients account data according to contributions made to the main account(trader's account).
+The idea behind Smarttrader is to provide trading services to people interested in forex.People who are willing to take the risk and with adequate knowledge of what risk taking entails.The app monitors the trader's account activities in real time.It provides data on the account risk taken per trade,the currently running positions and much more.The app automatically updates  each clients account data according to contributions made to the main account(trader's account).